 Home to some of the best ski resorts on the planet, like Whistler Blackcomb and Revelstoke Mountain Resort, people travel from far and wide to carve turns on the legendary slopes.

-Alberta has a number of world-class resorts, and the pinnacle of them all is Lake Louise Ski Resort.
+Alberta has a number of world-class ski resorts, and the pinnacle of them all is Lake Louise Ski Resort in Banff National Park.

 With 4200 skiable acres and 10 chair lifts servicing 145 runs, there’s little wonder that people flock to Lake Louise to shred the terrain.

-The slopes caters to skiers of all skill levels, and whether you’re learning on the bunny hill or hucking back 5’s off of cliffs, you’re guaranteed to find something to keep you satisfied.
+The slopes of Lake Louise Ski Resort cater to skiers of all skill levels, and whether you’re learning on the bunny hill or hucking back 5’s off of cliffs, you’re guaranteed to find something to keep you satisfied.

 If you love the taste of a fine gin or tasty rye, then you simply can’t miss Park Distillery when wondering what to do in Banff!

-Located right downtown on Banff Ave, this awesome local distillery makes some of the best liquor in the country, and they’re not afraid to experiment either!
+Located in downtown Banff on Banff Avenue, this awesome local distillery makes some of the best liquor in the country, and they’re not afraid to experiment either!

 Chilli vodka?
 Hell yea.
 Maple rye?
 Of course!
 Want a gin infused with Canadian spruce?
-Well why not?
+Why not?

-Park Distillery have been experimenting with various liquors for the last few years and have proudly become one of the best Banff attractions around.
+Park Distillery has been experimenting with various liquors for the last few years and has proudly become one of the best Banff attractions around.